15 Content Promotion Strategies That Work in 2023

 12. Repurpose content into a podcast or video

 Video content is gaining more momentum than ever before.
 Unsurprisingly, 66% of consumers have watched video content to learn more about a brand.
 So, repurposing your written content into a video is one of the most promising ways to promote it.

 With the demand for video outpacing the need for textual content, brands are increasingly turning snippets of their blogs into videos.
-Create short social media videos to appeal to people quickly browsing their feeds.
+Create short social media videos or native video ads to appeal to people quickly browsing their feeds or their favorite websites.
 Then link to longer, deep-dive videos if anyone wants to understand the topic better.